bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 So there are a couple of things you can do to make this process faster.
 And so as Sjors was saying, once you're at the tip and you're validating, a new block comes in, you just have to validate everything.
 But one of the things you can do is, there are a couple of things you can do to sort of speed it up when you re-sync a node, and you have an address, and you want to know if there's any outputs that are yours.
-So the first thing you can do is simply have a birthday on your key and say, okay, well, I created this key in, let's say, 2022.
+So the first thing you can do is simply have a birthday on your key and say, okay, well, I created this key in January 2022.
-So let's say January 2022.
 So from January 2022, I go and I check every block.
 And before that, I don't even bother.
 So that's one thing you can do.